danmayer/danmayer.github.com/_posts/2020-01-14-rails-flaky-specs-solutions.md

 # Example: Solving A Flaky Spec

-Let me know how one can work with the project...
+Let me show the expected workflow when learning with the project...

 1. Run the suite and pick a failure that looks interesting...
 2. Read the Related Code
-3. Modify The Spec, trying to fix it
+3. Modify the Spec, try to fix it
 4. Compare your answer to the provided solution (remember the is more than one way to solve many of these issues)

 ## 1. Pick a Failure

 Let's run the suite and pick a failure.
-In this case `spec/models/post_example_e_spec.rb:10` Post post ordered expect many order posts to be in alphabetical order looks interesting.
+In this case `spec/models/post_example_e_spec.rb`, Post ordered expect many order posts to be in alphabetical order, looks interesting.

 ```